-Elon Musk says Tesla headquarter to move from California to Texas
+Elon Musk says Tesla's headquarters will move from California to Texas

 — Elon Musk (@elonmusk) May 9, 2020

 According to CNBC, Musk relocating to Texas would also result in him paying less tax.
-The state has no personal income tax, whereas Calfornia, on the other hand, has some of the United States’ highest income tax rates.
+The state has no personal income tax, whereas Calfornia has some of the United States’ highest income tax rates.
 Additionally, California has stricter labour laws, whereas Texas is known for cheaper labour and laxer regulation.

 Source: Tesla